Japanese Knife Market

 From Sakai to the World — The KIREAJI Vision

 At KIREAJI, we are proud to represent the heritage of Sakai’s knife-making tradition on the global stage.
-We believe that authentic Japanese craftsmanship belongs in kitchens everywhere, whether you’re a Michelin-starred chef or a home cook who values quality.
+We believe that authentic Japanese craftsmanship belongs in every kitchen, from Michelin-starred restaurants to homes.

-That’s why we continue to ship directly from Sakai to the world—with no shortcuts, no compromises, and no middlemen.
+That is why we continue to ship directly from Sakai to the world—no shortcuts, no compromises, no middlemen.

 Experience the true edge of Japanese craftsmanship.
 Welcome to KIREAJI.